jacquesbergelius/DatAndAlgoPython/README.md

 - Students should certainly see the common (or rare yet unreasonably effective) data structures and algorithms
 - But, more important than knowing a specific algorithm or data structure (which is usually easy enough to look up), computer scientists must understand how to design algorithms (e.g., greedy, dynamic strategies) and how to span the gap between an algorithm in the ideal and the nitty-gritty of its implementation
 - Specific recommendations
-  - At a minimum, computer scientists seeking stable long-run employment should know all of the following:
+  - At a minimum, computer scientists seeking stable long-run employment should know all the following:
     - hash tables
     - linked lists
     - trees